-After enduring the political and military crisis that started in 2002, the country's cotton production since 2011 has been growing as a result of state subsidies granted to farmers over the last three years.
-This growth is also due to the support of the European Union through the "New Seeds" ("Nouvelles Semences") project which improved seed quality for many farmers.
-The assistance provided by the European Union allowed the restoration of these seed production stations that began producing high-quality seeds, leading to a positive effect on production.
+After enduring the political and military crisis that started in 2002, the country's cotton production since 2011 has been growing as a result of state subsidies granted to farmers over the 2011-2013 period.
+This growth is also due to the support of the European Union through the "New Seeds" (Nouvelles Semences) project which improved seed quality for many farmers.
+The assistance provided by the European Union allowed the restoration of seed production stations that began producing high-quality seeds, leading to a positive effect on production.
 In addition, efforts were made to preserve cooperative movements and secure funding for cotton production, primarily by private operators.

-In 2015, cotton production increased by 7.3% compared to 2014 to reach 434,913.6 tons, following an increase of 13.3% in 2014 thanks to improvements in productivity due to supplying agricultural products and quality seeds to producers.
+In 2015, cotton production increased by 7.3% compared to 2014 to reach 434,914 tons, following an increase of 13.3% in 2014 thanks to improvements in productivity due to supplying agricultural products and quality seeds to producers.
 This sector benefitted from reforms, in particular with respect to the minimum purchase price that is guaranteed to producers by the Cotton-Cashew Council, an entity which was created on the basis of the model of the Coffee-Cocoa Council in 2013.

-In 2016, significantly unfavorable weather conditions characterized by late rains during the sowing period (late May to late July) and heavy rain after boll opening (late September to October) reduced yield.
-Furthermore, the number of cashew nut producers has decreased.
-As a result, production declined by 23.6% compared to 2015 to reach 332,421.6 tons.
-However, the quality of cotton produced has significantly improved in connection with the distribution of higher-quality inputs.
-The rate of superior fiber increased to 48%, compared to 13% in 2015.
+In 2016, significantly unfavourable weather conditions characterized by late rains during the sowing period (late May and late July) and heavy rain after boll opening (late September to October) reduced yield.
+Furthermore, the number of cotton producers decreased whereas the number of cashew nut producers increased.
+As a result, cotton production declined by 23.6% compared to 2015 to reach 332,422 tons.
+However, the quality of cotton produced has significantly improved due to the distribution of higher-quality inputs.
+The rate of superior fibre increased to 48%, compared to 13% in 2015.

-In 2017, cotton production is expected to reach 446,513 tons, a 34.3% increase compared to 2016.
+In 2017, cotton production was an estimated 352,712 tons, a 6.1% increase compared to 2016.
 This positive change is expected to be due to various measures taken to stem the effects of the poor weather conditions, namely improvements in the supply of input to producers (quality, quantity and price), the rise in the purchase price from the producer, the reinforcement of the current cottonseed production system, processing and conditioning of seed for the benefit of the chain as a whole.

-The Cotton-Cashew Council adopted a decree for the creation and allocation of exclusive business zones for each cotton company operating in Côte d'Ivoire, that aims to significantly reduce dysfunctions occurring following the liberalization of the sector and revive cotton production in a sustainable manner.
+The Government adopted decree no. 2016-1153 of 28 December 2016 instituting agro-industrial zones in the cotton sector which resulted in the creation and allocation of exclusive business zones for each cotton company operating in Côte d'Ivoire, which aims to significantly reduce dysfunctions occurring following the liberalization of the sector and revive cotton production in a sustainable manner.